ghdoergeloh/cdk-monorepo-template/README.md

 This is a Template for a cdk based project.
 The idea is based on the descriptions in this [best practices guide from AWS](https://docs.aws.amazon.com/cdk/v2/guide/best-practices.html).
-As this guide says a cdk app is seperated into packages which each consists of cdk construct libraries or which again are build out of other construct libraries.
+As this guide says a cdk app is seperated into packages which each consists of one cdk app or cdk construct libraries which again are build out of other construct libraries.

 ![structure](https://docs.aws.amazon.com/cdk/v2/guide/images/code-organization.jpg)